snigsc/YetAnotherCentralizedScheduler/README.md

 5. Repeat steps 2 to 4 for each scheduling algorithm and run the following command on T5 to analyse the results obtained:
 `python3 Analysis.py <mode>`
-- Enter mode '1' for individual logs of algorithms - prints mean and median times of already run scheduling algorithms on the terminal.
+- Enter mode 'RANDOM' or 'RR' or 'LL' to analyse individual logs of the scheduling algorithm mentioned - prints mean and median times of already run scheduling algorithms on the terminal and creates a heat map depicting number of tasks running on each machine at regular time intervals.
-- Enter mode '2' for visual analysis - generates a bar plot comparing the three algorithms and a heat map for each algorithm depicting number of tasks running on each machine at regular time intervals.
+- Enter mode 'ALL' for visual analysis - generates a bar plot comparing the three algorithms and a heat map for each algorithm depicting number of tasks running on each machine at regular time intervals.
-**Note:** Mode 2 (visual analysis) will only generate plots if all the three algorithms have been tested prior to running analysis.
+**Note:** Mode 'ALL' (visual analysis) will only generate plots if all the three algorithms have been tested prior to running analysis.